Carnegie Libraries of Minnesota

 Per Placeography, the smallest (and alphabetically last) Carnegie building in Minnesota.

 Late 1906 grant.
 Damaged in a 1924 fire.
 Replaced in 1995: serves as an art gallery and pottery studio today.

 (L) RPPC, only identifiable via comparison of the distinctive 07 shield with ornament to other photographs.
-I believe this to be contemporary with its opening.
+I believe this to be contemporaneous with its opening.

 (R) Photo postcard, probably by L.L.
 Cook.